 The 2019-2020 school year will be the Missouri Interactive Telecommunication-Education (MIT-E) Network’s 27th year sharing advanced high school and dual credit college courses for our member districts.
 We share classes live, in real time, with live audio and video for instructors and students.
 We believe synchronous, immediate interaction between students and teachers is key to student success!

-We are a not-for-profit consortium of 17 members located across central Missouri.
+MIT-E is a not-for-profit consortium of 17 members located across central Missouri.

 In addition to maximizing resources to increase class offerings for members, each school has committed to follow a common calendar and bell schedule.
 This collective effort allows members to send and receive many advanced high school and dual credit classes through videoconferencing that may not be available locally.
 The MIT-E Network is one of the most utilized organizations of its kind in the state, with many schools involved in five to six classes in a seven period school day.
-In addtion, many school have more than one room they can connect for videoconferencing classes.
-Created in 1993, MIT-E is one Missouri’s original I-TV consortiums.
+In addition, many school have more than one room they can connect for videoconferencing classes.
+Created in 1993, MIT-E is one Missouri’s original I-TV networks.

 Videoconferencing facilities within the MIT-E Network are available for rent for community events, professional development presentations, employment interviews, or for other activities outside scheduled classes.
 For more information contact the MIT-E office.